nerves-metal-detector/nerves_metal_detector/CONTRIBUTING.md

 Usually, they just need an `sku` which needs to match the `sku` of a known product, and an `url` that points to the product page.

-**Important:** If a new collection was created, it needs to be added to the list in `Inventory.Data.ProductUpdateItems`.
+**Important:** If a new collection was created, it needs to be added to the mapping in `Inventory.Data.ProductUpdateItems`.

-## Adding new Vendors and Products from Rpilocator
+## Adding new Vendors and Products from RpiLocator

 All products from rpilocator.com are already defined.

 For adding missing vendors, please look at the guide above.

-Creating the product update items list for a vendor is made easy using the livebook in `./rpilocator-items.livemd`.
+Creating the product update items list for a vendor is made easy using the `/dev/rpilocator` page when the project is run locally in the `dev` environment.
-Simply select the vendor and execute the cell.
+Simply select the RpiLocator vendor and press "Update".
 It will fetch all vendor specific items and generate a list of `ProductUpdate` structs that can be pasted into the collection if the collection follows the same structure as the existing ones.

 For better organisation, please structure the list in the same way as the existing ones where the items are separated into different product groups like `RPi 3`, `RPi 4`, `RPi CM4`.

-Also, please remove any additional query params that were added by Rpilocator.
+Also, please remove any additional query params that were added by RpiLocator.